DATA-606-2023-FALL-THURSDAY/Iang_Ruth/Docs/Project Report.md

 potential or actual damage is to the community.

 # Explaratory Data Analysis
-- Data Cleansing: I checked to see if there were null values and duplicate values.
-And there were duplicates values that I dropped.
+- Data Cleansing: I checked to see if there were null values and duplicate values in the dataset, which I later dropped.
-- Data Preparation: Because this dataset is a text data, I normalized the feature column, "Reason for Recall" but tokeninizing, changing all letetrs to lowercase, keeping only stopwords, and stemming the words.
+- Data Preparation: Because this dataset is a text data, I normalized the feature column, "Reason for Recall" by tokeninizing, changing all letters to lowercase, keeping only stopwords, and stemming the words.
 This process keeps only the most important words for data preprocessing later on.
 Moreover, it helps to classify the devices.

 - Visualizations:

   <img width="584" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Iang_Ruth/assets/98433448/af1bef98-97d6-453f-813c-cb436356e449">
-- This pie chart shows us that most of the classifications in the datste are classification 2 which means the health effects of many of these devices are mediocre.
-There are barely and Class III which means many of the devices with classifications aren't too many, or maybe they aren't too mnay complaints with devices that fall into category 3.
+- This pie chart shows us that most of the classifications in the datasets are classification II which means the health effects of many of these devices are mediocre.
+There are barely Class III which means many of the devices with classifications II aren't too many, or maybe they aren't too many complaints with devices in that category.

  <img width="1338" alt="Screen Shot 2023-10-07 at 6 13 55 PM" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Iang_Ruth/assets/98433448/a45813b6-3b39-4cee-893c-3ac12f8d05b8">

-- The bar chart shows the same distribution as the pie chart above.
-There is imbalanced distribution between the classes.
+- The bar chart shows the same distribution as the pie chart above meaning there is imbalanced distribution between the classes.

 <img width="694" alt="Screen Shot 2023-10-07 at 6 19 32 PM" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Iang_Ruth/assets/98433448/337183e7-f429-4aeb-9dbc-bd65a415f63f">

 - The word frequency distribution plot shows which words occur the most in the dataset.
-As shown may, result, and potential appeared the most.
+As shown, "may", "result", and "potential" appeared the most.
 And it makes sense in this context because such words would appear since the device would result in specific consequences.
 Also, many of the words are devices, kit, surgical items, procedures and so on.
 This shows what kind of medical devices are being recalled the most in the dataset.